 Get in the zone — the heart rate zone

 People often talk about "getting in the zone" during a workout, but some people mean that quite literally.
-Heart rate zones have long been a tool used to help people train and illustrate improvements in their overall fitness level.
+Heart rate zones have long been used to help people train and illustrate improvements in their overall fitness level.
 If you're running a marathon, you can't be in your max heart rate zone the whole time; you'll burn out before you finish the race.
-Instead, you likely want to be in a moderate heart rate zone for most of the time, trying to maintain a pace that's comfortable for most of the race.
+Instead, you likely want to be in a moderate heart rate zone for most of the time, trying to maintain a comfortable pace for most of the race.

 In watchOS 9, you can set any type of workout to show your heart rate zones directly on your Apple Watch.
 So, if you're out for a run, you'll be able to check your watch and see what heart rate zone you're in.
 It's a pretty handy metric, and it's even customizable.